SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-04-23-scrum-and-government-outsourcing.md

 ## Expensive, late, and defective results

 Over the years I've seen the outsourcing of software development attempted with various federal, state, and local government agencies.
 It nearly always made me cringe.
-It is not just that the long-term costs are so much higher than an agile approach would be, it isn't just that it's slow.
+It is not just that the long-term costs are so much higher than an agile approach would be.
+It isn't just that it's slow.
 Perhaps worst of all, the solutions have more defects than you'll be able to find in time.

 ## Try this instead

-The only time I've seen it work well was when we mixed the vendor contractors in with the government employees *on the same teams at the government location*.
+The only time I've seen this work reasonably well was when we mixed the vendor contractors in with the government employees *on the same teams at the government location*.
 This brought its own problems, but was still better than the typical project-based approach.
 See also FBI Sentinel, where the FBI finally got results by bringing a much smaller team right into the building, working with them directly each day.
 Small and skillful – connected directly to the customers and users – beats huge and clueless every time.

 If you have no other choice but to use outside contractors, please at least read the [Agile Contracts Primer](https://agilecontracts.org) to learn more sensible ways of doing it.